matanster/hadas/README.md

-# Hadas - an anti-IDE
+# Hadas - an automated (yet controllable from a pretty UI) server AND client-side recycler

 Takes care of your project reloading, once you change your code.
 Be agile. <br/>
 It recycles both the application server side and any browser windows connected to it, every once your project changes (e.g. when you save or move a file).